LorcanBrophy/TicTacToe/README.md

 # Simple Tic Tac Toe
 A responsive and interactive Tic Tac Toe game built with HTML, CSS, and JavaScript.
-Features include sound effects, single and multiplayer modes, AI difficulty settings, and a polished UI.

 # Gameplay